aws/aws-cdk/design/continuous-delivery.md

 It is important that we do not rely on hashing or parsing account and region in order to be able to support account stamping tools like CloudFormation StackSets and Control Tower (in which case "account" resolves to `{ "Ref": "AWS::AccountId" }`, etc.

-In order to address the risk of S3 bucket hijacking, we need to be ale to support an optional `qualifier` postfix.
+In order to address the risk of S3 bucket hijacking, we need to be able to support an optional `qualifier` postfix.
 This means that we need to allow users to specify this qualifier when they define the Stack's `env`.
 Perhaps we need to encode this into `aws://account/region[/qualifier]`

 > **Alternative considered**: one way to implement environment-specific name-spacing would have been to export the bootstrapping resources through a CloudFormation Export and then reference them using Fn::ImportValue.
 This would have worked for templates, but means that we would need a way to resolve import values during publishing as well (and as a result also Fn::Join, etc).